javo0101/introGIS/sections/3layer1.md

 ![Add Vector Layer Window](images/layer2.png)

-Here, click on Browse, go in the BLOCKS folder and select the 061blk00s.zip file directly.
+Here, click on Browse, go in the BLOCKS folder.
+You will see several files.
+Click one the one called "Blocks Study Area.sqlite".
 When you select it and click on `Open`, you should get this:

 ![Blocks Layer Added](images/layer3.png)